TorgoTorgo/ghidra-findcrypt/README.md

 as an auto analysis module.
 It also takes better advantage of the Ghidra API to label found constants.

-## Updating sigs

-To update the database run `update.sh` and re-build and re-install the plugin.

 ## Building

 FindCrypt builds like a standard Ghidra module: